pjhartout/project-vdj-analysis-b-cell-clonotype-expansion/README.md

 # project-vdj-analysis
-Repo for the final project of STA426 to be completed by Richard Affolter, Martin Emons and Philip Hartout
+This repository contains the final project of STA426, completed by Richard Affolter, Martin Emons and Philip Hartout.
+The goal of this project is to investigate clonal expansion among B cells donated by patients affected by RRMS (treated with Natalizumab and untreated), as well as healthy donors.
+Prior to being subject to single-cell RNA sequencing, the B cells were incubated with CFSE to assess _in vitro_ autoproliferation.

 ## Outline
 This project is set up as follows: